RedyChee/Data-Science-R-Basics/Section 4 : Programming Basics.md

 s
 ```

-## functions can have multiple arguments as well as default values
+## Functions can have multiple arguments as well as default values
 ```
 avg <- function(x, arithmetic = TRUE){
   n <- length(x)